Kiln Building like a girl.

 This page is currently under construction, as is the kiln.

 In 2023, I began taking my previous wood-fired kiln apart brick by brick.
-I had built it in 2001 as a temporary ‘starter’, and while it had worked great, I had begun to feel its limitations and wanted to try something new.
-Taking that kiln apart had me feeling torn at first, but to my surprise, the disassembly process actually gave me confidence: I had tied my courses together, laid a very strong arch, and even reinforced the chimney.
+I had built it in 2001 as a temporary ‘starter’, and while it had been an efficient and productive kiln, I was feeling its limitations and wanted to try something new.
+Taking that kiln apart had me quite torn at first, but to my surprise, the disassembly process gave me renewed confidence: I had tied my courses together, laid a very strong arch, and even reinforced the chimney.
 (As time allows, I will digitize some of the photos and add information about that kiln.)

 First I laid out the kiln shelves to decide on the kiln chamber size, and then did some drawings before making one (and several subsequent) 1/12 scale models out of clay.
 As construction continued, I made better drawings and revised models.